 Researchers, policymakers, development practitioners, investors.
 You shape the systems that determine whether technology reaches smallholder farmers or stays in Silicon Valley.

-The fellowship is structured to invest in you first, then channel that investment into impact.
+The Fellowship is structured to invest in you first, then channel that investment into impact.
 Every phase builds on the last.
+The year ends — the membership does not.

 Written application and video submission, followed by interviews with Watoko leadership.
-We select for mission alignment, not credentials.
+We select on conviction, character, and courage — not credentials.
 One Fellow per country.

 Your cohort meets for the first time.
 Mission deep-dives, communication frameworks, and an introduction to the tools and processes that will structure your fellowship year.